damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 1. [ ] People Ops (Recruiter): [Invite to autoconnect](https://about.gitlab.com/handbook/people-operations/#add-beamy) on [Beamy](https://about.gitlab.com/handbook/#beamy-guidelines).
 1. [ ] People Ops (Specialist): Order [business cards](https://about.gitlab.com/handbook/people-operations/#b-cards) for new team member.
 1. [ ] People Ops (Recruiter): [Add team member](https://about.gitlab.com/handbook/people-operations/#add-expensify) to Expensify (if employee).
+1. [ ] Finance: Add new team member to NetSuite.
+If new team member is an employee, create both a Vendor and Employee record within NetSuite.
+For contractors, only a Vendor record is required.
+Be sure to add the team member's email address and department to appropriate fields within these records.
 1. [ ] People Ops (Recruiter): Add new team member to the info sheets of the next Summit if applies.
 1. [ ] New team member: Check if there is a coming [Summit](https://gitlab.com/summits/) and save the date!
 1. [ ] People Ops (Recruiter): [Create a profile](https://about.gitlab.com/handbook/people-operations/#add-egencia) on [Egencia](https://about.gitlab.com/handbook/travel/) for new team member.